mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 <p data-height="700" data-theme-id="0" data-slug-hash="wdXMpx" data-default-tab="result" data-user="mattrothenberg" data-embed-version="2" data-pen-title="Step 3: Make it Prettier [Instagram Prototype]" class="codepen">See the Pen <a href="https://codepen.io/mattrothenberg/pen/wdXMpx/">Step 3: Make it Prettier [Instagram Prototype]</a> by Matt Rothenberg (<a href="http://codepen.io/mattrothenberg">@mattrothenberg</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-Vue encourages us to pull out components where possible.
-Looking at the finished product, I see a few different components:
+Vue encourages us to pull out components as much as possible.
+Looking at the mockup, I see a few different components.

-- A **header** with the Instagram logo, "Back" and "Next" buttons.
+- A **header** with the Instagram logo, "Back" and "Next" buttons
-- A **preview of our uploaded photo (and applied filter)**
+- A **preview** of our upload photo and the applied filter
-  - Takes `photo` as a prop
+- A scrollable **list of filters**
-- A **scrollable list of filters**
+- A **slider** to adjust the strength of the applied filters

-  - Takes `photo` as a prop
+Here's a rough diagram for visual learners:

 ![The Final Product]({{ site.baseurl }}/assets/img/posts/component-breakdown.png){: .w-100.w-50-l.db.center }

-Let's update our markup and Javascript accordingly.
-I'll omit the Javascript components from the tutorial, since they don't have any state (yet) and simply render HTML.
-Note, though, that we're passing down the `photo` to both the `<photo-preview>` and `<filter-list>` components.
+And so, our markup should look something like the following.
+Note that we're passing `photo` as a prop to both the `<photo-preview>` and `<filter-list>` components.
+This should make sense, considering both components need to have an awareness of this state in order to render a preview of the uploaded photo.

 {% prism markup %}
 <main class="flex flex-column h-100" v-if="photoUploaded">